arbor-sim/arbor/doc/cpp_distributed_context.rst

     Defines the interface used by Arbor to query and perform collective operations on distributed systems.

-    Uses value-sematic type erasure.
+    Uses value-semantic type erasure.
 The main benefit of this approach is that classes that implement the interface can use duck typing instead of deriving from :cpp:class:`distributed_context`.